 Following the rejection of DCP 153 the proposer held discussions with the Energy Networks Association (ENA) and other market participants on how the issues highlighted by Ofgem in its decision letter might be addressed.
 DCP 195 has subsequently been raised seeking to introduce SLAs for the resolution of network operational issues in such a way that Ofgem’s concerns are addressed.

 DCP 195 proposes that Suppliers provide more granular information to Distributors than is likely to be requested by The Secretary of State or the Authority.
 However it is intended that the reporting periods contained within DCP 195 proposal should align where possible with any regulatory reporting requirements.

+DCP 195A has been raised as an Alternative to DCP 195.
+It contains all elements of DCP 195 but also introduces an obligation for distributors to inform Suppliers and their appointed MOP of the date and timing of any appointment made, rebooked or cancelled with their customer to rectify a Category B network issue.

-Summary of Change
+Summary of Changes

 Following responses received from the DCP 195 consultation (see section 5) and review of these comments by the DCP 195 Working Group (see section 4) the Working Group has agreed that the following key principles will be incorporated into the DCP 195 legal drafting: